PSA Group

 Peugeot was the largest PSA brand.
 PSA was listed on the Euronext Paris stock exchange and was a constituent of the CAC 40 index.

 Beginning in 2016, PSA began to outline a strategy which entailed the rapid expansion of the company, through both geographic expansion and acquisitions of other car companies.
-PSA has announced plans to enter the Indian, American, Canadian, South East Asian, and other markets in the coming years.
+PSA announced plans to enter the Indian, American, Canadian, Southeast Asian, and other markets in the coming years.

-Headquartered in Rueil-Malmaison, PSA, with sales of 3.88 million units in 2018, was the third-largest Europe-based automaker, just a fraction behind Renault.
+Headquartered in Rueil-Malmaison, PSA, with sales of 3.88 million units in 2018, was the third-largest Europe-based automaker, distantly trailing industry leader Volkswagen's 10.8 million and just a fraction behind Renault.

 In 2019, Groupe PSA was the ninth largest automaker in the world, after Volkswagen, Toyota, the Renault–Nissan–Mitsubishi Alliance, General Motors, Hyundai Motor Group, Ford Motor Company, Honda, and Fiat Chrysler Automobiles.

 History

 Citroën acquisition

-In December 1974 Peugeot S.A. acquired a 38.2% share of Citroën.
+In December 1974, Peugeot S.A. acquired a 38.2% share of Citroën.
 On 9 April 1976 they increased their stake of the then bankrupt company to 89.95%, thus creating the PSA Group (where PSA is short for Peugeot Société Anonyme), becoming PSA Peugeot Citroën.
 Since Citroën had two successful new designs in the market at this time (the GS and CX) and Peugeot was typically prudent in its own finances, the PSA venture was a financial success from 1976 to 1979.